MizProject/mitra/man/admin/admin.md

 **Example**: `http://localhost:3000/admin`

 If you are not logged in, you will be redirected to the admin login page.
 Enter the administrator credentials that were created during the setup process.
+If you have forgotten your password, you can use the **"Forgot your password?"** link to reset it using your recovery code.

 ## 2. The Dashboard